-

 An ‘e-invoice’ will mean an invoice that contains the required information and which has been issued, transmitted, and received in a structured electronic format that allows for its automatic and electronic processing.

-Common system for EU DRR from 2028
+Common system for EU e-invoicing from 1 july 2030

-The EU DRR (e-invoicing and DTBR) would cover:
+More specifically, the EU DRR (e-invoicing and DTBR) would cover:

 - intra-Community supplies of goods,